mlhartme/stool/README.md

 contexts and proxy contexts.

 Use Kubernetes contexts if you have direct access to Kubernetes. `~/.kube/config` defines Kubernetes contexts, each specified with a name and a cluster url.
-Stool reads this file an prefixes all name with `-kube` to avoid naming classes with proxy context.
+Stool reads this file an prefixes all name with `-kube` to avoid naming clashes with proxy context.

 A proxy context has a name, an optional token, and a URL pointing to a Stool server.
 It's used if you have restricted access